 The Kel-Tec Shotgun

 The bull-pup design makes the KSG interesting, but that’s not exactly the reason it’s popular.
 There’s a very specific reason why it was designed with the action behind the trigger group: it takes up less space.
 Its compact size doubled with two seven-round tubular magazines makes the KSG ideal for self-defense scenarios and a really hot ticket item.

 The KSG is intimidating and sexy – the epitome of tacticool.
 Picatinny rails run up and down it for whatever gear strikes your fancy (However, sights and, in the author’s opinion, a vertical fore-grip are a must).
 But adding accessories doesn’t make the gun function any better.

 Early on Kel-Tec identified concerns that could interfere with the basic operation of the weapon such as an issue with the trigger reset and an awkward slide release.
 In addition, Guns.com discovered quality control issues.
-The model tested and evaluated for Part I of this review had issues loading because an internal component would consistently hang up when I worked the pump, and consequently caused double-feeds.
-However, the model tested for this review – ten months later – things worked great.
+The model tested and evaluated for Part I of this review had issues loading because an internal component would consistently hang up when working the pump, and consequently caused double-feeds.
+However, the model tested for this review – 10 months later – things worked great.
 No problems, no hang ups, no issues.

 So what changed?
 Well, Kel-Tec simply changed how that particular component (the inner cartridge stops) is manufactured, Kel-Tec Design Engineer Ryan Williams said.